lfnaranjo11/FastCab2/README.md

 **project objectives**

-* Create a  collaborative to-do list that allows to ask for help when needed in a chore, and that also recognize when the progress in a chore is so low that it needs to be reassigned to someone more commited
+* Create a fast way to ask for a cab or a vehicule.
+Using whatsapp or another known platform.
+Avoid the app acumulation

-* Make the access to the to-dos private so only members of a group can see it
+* Allow drivers to get a client avoiding conflicts with other drivers i.e getting the same travel for two of them.

-* Allow users to add their friends into a group they are part of and/or have created
+* Allow the user to get a safe cab, i.e verify the identity of the driver

 **Used  technologies**